mahdi259/SRAM_controller/README.md

 CE        : 1 bit  --Active low chip enable
 OE        : 1 bit  --Active low output enable
 WE        : 1 bit  --Active low write enable

+This SRAM controller is only checked in simulation environment and should be further checked for physical implementation.
+The interface for this controller is wishbone.